Being a Game Dev at a game studio, one year into it

 So I guess… it was all the little things?
 Like daily off topic chats, jokes and so on.

-The IT, Tech team, content management!
+4) The IT, Tech team, Content Management teams!

 These are “the heroes we need… not the ones we deserve…"

-I don’t think we thank them enough.
-They keep project alive in so many ways.
-I had little to no downtime during my onboarding, all issues I had were quickly resolved and most of my onboarding was done on day one.
-This keeps being true every week.
+• I had little to no downtime during my onboarding, all issues I had were quickly resolved and most of my onboarding was done on day one.

 Making an impact and gaining confidence (5~8 months in?)

-One of the best advice I heard about making an impact on a team was actually really simple…
+One of the best advice I heard about making an impact on a team was actually simple…

 • “Be helpful… Listen to what people are saying and help them.”